Hailyee-Ha/SSIMmap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SSIMmap is to provide a comprehensive tools for working with Structural Similarity Index(SSIM) for map comparisons.
-The SSIMmap package includes four functions for calculating the similarities between maps: 1) ssim_bandwidth, ssim_constant, ssim_polygon,ssim_raster.
-Users who want to compare two maps and quantify the similarities can utilize this package and visualize the results using other tools(e.g., tmap and ggplot) as well.
+The goal of SSIMmap is to offer a comprehensive set of tools for working with Structural Similarity Index (SSIM) for map comparisons.
+The SSIMmap package includes four key functions for calculating the similarities between maps: *(ssim_bandwidth)*, *(ssim_constant)*, *(ssim_polygon)*,*(ssim_raster)*.
+Users who want to compare two maps and quantify their similarities can utilize this package and visualize the results using other tools(e.g.,\code {tmap} and \code{ggplot}).

 ## Installation

-You can install the development version of SSIMmap from [GitHub](https://github.com/Hailyee-Ha/SSIMmap.git) with:
+You can install the development version of SSIMmap from [GitHub](https://github.com/Hailyee-Ha/SSIMmap.git) with the following commands:

 ``` r
 install.packages("devtools")